0xElder/treat-staking-portal-demo/README.md

 ## About <a name = "about"></a>

 This is a sample dapp created using ElderJS and React.
-It is a DEMO staking portal for the Shib token.
-It allows users to stake their Shib tokens and earn rewards.
-The rewards are distributed in the form of Shib tokens.
+It is a DEMO staking portal for the Treat token.
+It allows users to stake their Treat tokens and earn rewards.
+The rewards are distributed in the form of Treat tokens.
 The dapp also allows users to unstake their tokens and claim their rewards.

 ### Prerequisites <a name = "prerequisites"></a>